Cais/desk-mess-mirrored/readme.txt

 == Screenshots ==
 2. screenshot-2.png - Description: No Menu
 3. screenshot-3.png - Description: Live at BuyNowShop.com
-4. screenshot-4.png - Description: Showcasing the drop-down menu with mutliple levels
+4. screenshot-4.png - Description: Showcasing the drop-down menu with multiple levels

 == Basic FAQ ==
 = Q: Why is there a >>Page Link<< at the bottom of my pages?
 Can I hide it?